PMudra/gatsby-source-local-git/README.md

 ### Start developing the plugin

-Just be sure to switch to the right directory depending on the task:
+Just be sure to switch to the right directory depending on the task.
+Working on plugin:

 ```shell
 cd plugins/gatsby-source-local-git